Talk with a ChartSpan Representative Today!

 Chronic Care Management engages patients as partners in their health.
 For the program to work, patients must help create their care goals, take accountability for those goals, and communicate their needs to their personal care coordinator.

-AI supports this process by suggesting reliable educational resources for patients, like peer-reviewed articles, videos, and infographics.
-If a patient requests more information on one of their chronic conditions, care coordinators can use AI to locate reliable resources in multiple languages, written at an appropriate reading level, or in a variety of formats.
+In the future, AI could support this process by suggesting reliable educational resources for patients, like peer-reviewed articles, videos, and infographics.
+If a patient requests more information on one of their chronic conditions, care coordinators could use AI to locate reliable resources in multiple languages, written at an appropriate reading level, or in a variety of formats.

 5. Efficiency Changes